scala/docs.scala-lang/overviews/macros/typeproviders.md

 **Eugene Burmako**

-Type providers aren't implemented as a dedicated macro flavor, but can rather built on top of the functionality that Scala macros already provide.
+Type providers aren't implemented as a dedicated macro flavor, but are rather built on top of the functionality that Scala macros already provide.

 There are two strategies of emulating type providers: one based on structural types (referred to as "anonymous type providers")